JasonEtco/jasonet.co/src/pages/posts/build-your-own-probot.md

 }
 ```

 Where `app` is an instance of the `Application` class, which is (sort of) an extension of `EventEmitter!
-We'll look at that shortly - there are still a things that Probot does before running your code, but first...
+We'll look at that shortly - there are still few a things that Probot does before running your code, but first...

 ### Why an EventEmitter API?